Super Nintendo / Super Famicom

 Super Nintendo SNES RGB SCART cable (PAL) (US Seller)

-*If your display, processor or switch requires csync, you’ll either need to include a sync stripper in the cable, or make sure one is in your setup chain (such as the gscartsw).
+*If your display, processor or switch requires csync, you’ll either need to use the universal cable, or make sure a sync stripper is in your setup chain (such as the gscartsw).
 Once again, please make sure to never use use an NTSC cable in a PAL system!

 SNES Mini / Famicom Jr. systems require modifications for both csync output and RGB output (please see the SNES Mini RGB mod page for RGB info).
 You can purchase an RGB cable that get sync from composite video (same cable as listed above), but I strongly recommend you connect csync instead: